SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-30-mix11-online-cheat-sheet.markdown

 Like last year it is probably going to take weeks to digest all this, so I hope this helps you plan for it!.

-I have also published a [Windows Phone 7 specific version](/2011/04/14/mix11-windows-phone-online-cheat-sheet.aspx) of the review sheet, just for us WP7’ers
+I have also published a [Windows Phone 7 specific version](/2011/04/14/mix11-windows-phone-online-cheat-sheet) of the review sheet, just for us WP7’ers

-# \*Update – Due to some unforeseen error some of the links did not previously work, this has now been fixed and all links are up and working.&nbsp; Apologies for that
+# \*Update – Due to some unforeseen error some of the links did not previously work, this has now been fixed and all links are up and working.
+Apologies for that

-&nbsp;

 |